Examine contemporary development with case studies on environment, health, gender, and civil society in the vibrant city of Kampala.

 This information is provided to assist you in identifying possible accessibility barriers and preparing for an accessible educational experience with SIT Study Abroad.
 You should be aware that while in-country conditions and resources vary by site, every effort is made to work collaboratively with qualified individuals to facilitate disability-related accommodation.
 Students with disabilities are encouraged to contact SIT Disability Services at firstname.lastname@example.org for additional information related to access abroad and to discuss possible accommodations.

-The SIT program office is accessible by a ramp, an automatic door opener, an accessible door handle and a door measuring at least 32 in.
-(82 cm.) wide.
+The SIT program office is accessible by a ramp, an automatic door opener, lift, or accessible door handle.
 The building has two accessible elevators.
 The program’s study/library space, classrooms, pathways, and restrooms have doors at least 32 in.
 (82 cm.) wide.
 Accessible handles are widely available.
 The restroom has a raised toilet seat and running water.

 The program includes single- and multi-day excursions to different regions of Uganda and neighboring Rwanda, which hold historical, cultural, and economic significance.
-Program excursions involve standing and walking for prolonged periods of time.
-A pair of comfortable, rubber-soled, waterproof shoes are recommended.
+Program excursions sometimes involve long travel, short and long hikes, and short walks to select site visits.
+You will always be provided with a packing list, which will indicate the nature of shoes required for a specific site visit and excursion.
 Program excursions may occasionally vary to take advantage of dynamic learning opportunities.

-A staple of the diet of many Ugandan communities is plantain and millet bread.
+Ugandan communities have multiple staple foods.
+A staple of the diet of the urban homestays is mainly plantain, vegetables, and meats.
+In the rural homestays, millet bread, corn, and vegetables are very common.
+Meat is also served and considered a delicacy.
 SIT Study Abroad works with students, program staff, homestay families, home colleges and universities, and others to accommodate student dietary needs whenever possible.
 For more information on dietary needs and dietary preferences, please review the Student Support section of the Student Health, Safety, and Support web page.

-Students typically travel 30–90 minutes between their primary homestay, classes, and/or placement sites by taxi or mini bus.
-For Independent Study Projects students travel 1–5 hours between program sites.
-The types of transportation used for program excursions are walking, bus, and bicycles.
+Students typically travel 30–90 minutes by taxi or mini bus between their primary homestay, classes, and/or placement sites.
+During Independent Study Projects (ISPs) and internships, commute time from rented accommodations to study and internship sites is similar.
+Those who choose to conduct their ISPs or internships in rural areas may travel for 1–5 hours between the program site and rural NGOs.
+Thereafter, they are encouraged to obtain accommodation very near their study sites or internship organizations.
 Public transportation lacks lifts, ramps, and room to stand and stretch.
 Some roads are well paved with curbs and easy access, while others are rough.
 Crosswalks do not have auditory signals.

 Once admitted, you are encouraged to discuss any questions or concerns about accessing health services or medication while abroad during the health review process.
 Read more about the health review process and the Summary of Benefits for student health insurance.